What is MACRO in Excel?

 Things to Remember

-- We should make sure that name of recorded macros should start with letters (alphabets)/underscore and we can use more letters, numeric, underscore characters but not contain space, symbols or punctuation marks.
-Maximum length should be 80 characters.
+- We should make sure that the name of recorded macros should start with letters (alphabets)/underscore and we can use more letters, numeric, underscore characters but not contain space, symbols or punctuation marks.
+The maximum length should be 80 characters.
 When we try to save the name of the macro with space then the below warning gets pop out.

 - Macros security settings should be enabled.
 When we open a macro, we can notice a security warning which says “Macros have been disabled” and we should enable content.

 We can eliminate the security warning for other macros by enabling the condition as below:

 Go to the macro security in “Developer Ribbon” and enable the security.

-- Make sure for while creating absolute macros to start from starting of the cell i.e. cell A1 because this will help to reuse the macro in other worksheets.
+- Make sure for while creating absolute macros to start from the starting of the cell i.e. cell A1 because this will help to reuse the macro in other worksheets.

 - For navigation in macros, using directional keys will be reliable to add/delete/changing the data in the spreadsheet because using a mouse to navigate in the macro will be complicated and may not be reliable.

-This has been a guide to what is Macros in Excel.
+This has been a guide to Macros in Excel.
 Here we discuss how to Enable and Record a Macro in Excel, along with practical examples and a downloadable template.
 You may learn more about excel from the following articles –